emine-yildirim/emine-yildirim.github.io/Leeds_Seminars_2023-24.md

 Seminormal forms for the Temperley-Lieb algebra

 Over the last few years, Mathas introduced seminormal forms for a cellular algebra endowed with a family of Jucys-Murphy elements.
 The seminormal forms are orthogonal primitive idempotents and eigenvectors for the Jucys-Murphy elements under certain conditions.
 In this framework, there is a dichotomy: the separated case (semisimple) and the non-separated case (non-semisimple).
 Following this dichotomy, we study the cellular basis of the Temperley-Lieb algebra and construct the seminormal forms for Temperley-Lieb using the Jones-Wenzl idempotents and some combinatorial tools for the separated case.
 Additionally, we briefly explore what occurs in the non-separated case.
 This is joint work with my PhD supervisor, Steen Ryom-Hansen.

 ---

+Michael Wibmer (University of Leeds)

+Difference algebraic groups

+Difference algebraic groups are a generalization of algebraic groups.
+Instead of just algebraic equations, one allows difference algebraic equations as the defining equations.
+These groups naturally occur as Galois groups in certain Galois theories and they have a rich structure theory, loosely similar to the structure theory of algebraic groups.
+This talk is an introduction to difference algebraic groups.

+---